Synchronize user data with EPIC

 To use EPIC, you must have the appropriate licensing.
 For more information about your licensing options or to get started using EPIC, contact Customer Support.

 As of March 31, 2019, ZipSync is the only supported mode for synchronizing external system data with xMatters.
-We no longer support our previous CloudSync mode for synchronizing premises data with xMatters On-Demand.
+We no longer support our previous CloudSync mode for synchronizing premises data with xMatters.

 ZipSync is our process for allowing you to create files from any system for the purpose of synchronizing data with our on demand system.
-ZipSync allows clients to export data from any system into a predefined format which is then zipped up and synchronized with xMatters On-Demand.
+ZipSync allows clients to export data from any system into a predefined format which is then zipped up and synchronized with xMatters.

 When there are several files queued for a given Company, only the most recent file will be processed at the time the EPIC batch job is run (the other files are ignored).

-EPIC ZipSync mode synchronizes data from external systems with xMatters On-Demand.
-Data is transmitted to xMatters securely over an HTTPS connection.
+EPIC ZipSync mode synchronizes data from external systems with xMatters.

 For example, an organization may want to synchronize data from its HR, LDAP, Active Directory, or other corporate system.
 In this run mode, data synchronization is done through CSV (comma-separated value) files.

 To run ZipSync mode, you must first prepare and format your data.
-For details, see ZipSync mode CSV File Content.
+For details, see ZipSync mode Included Files.